SheCodesAus/she-codes-crowdfunding-api-project-Angela11223344/.github/README.md

 # Life-sized Lego
 ​
-Donate your old pieces of lego to build life-sized things!
+Donate your old lego bricks to build life-sized things!
+(Think the pyramids, Big Ben, a space rocket...etc) Target audience:
+Anyone from ages 4 - 99.
+--> Parents who are tired of standing on/hoovering up pieces of lego.
+--> Grandparents who have downsized and no longet have space to store lego.
+--> Children who want to make some space for more new lego/cooler sets.
+--> Adults who want to make space for more new lego/cooler sets.

 ​
 ## Features

 --> Create a user account
 --> Create a project
---> Submit a pledge
+--> Submit a pledge to your chosen project
 --> Search for keywords in 'Project List'
 --> Search for keywords in 'Pledge List'
 ​